WB Police Constable Prelims Answer Key 2020 released; here’s direct link

 “The answers to 100 (hundred) Questions for the Preliminary Written Test held on 26.09.2021 for recruitment to the post of Constables & Lady Constables in West Bengal Police - 2020 have been uploaded on the website of West Bengal Police (www.wbpolice.gov.in) for 07 (seven) days w.e.f.
 02.12.2021,” reads the notification.

-The WB Police Constable prelim exam has been scheduled on September 29 (Sunday) from 12.00 noon to 1.00 PM.
+The WB Police Constable prelim exam was held on September 29 (Sunday) from 12.00 noon to 1.00 PM.

 Here’s direct link to the notification.